Understanding Universal Shading

 Required Supplies: printable supply list included in class package

-- high-quality Copic friendly marker cardstock (X-Press It Blending Card is highly recommended.)
+- High-quality Copic-friendly marker cardstock (X-Press It Blending Card recommended)

 Amy is a professional freelance technical illustrator with 25 years of experience in graphic arts.
 Amy began using colored pencils in 1985 and she started with DeSign markers in 1989.
 Colored pencils with a base of either marker or watercolor is her preferred process for portraiture and scientific illustration.
 She has a special passion for teaching crafters and shy artists to stretch their boundaries by adding established fine art techniques to their coloring projects.